jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 </div>

 iControlLX extension resources are create in the AS3 Container and then a series of iControl REST requests are issued to the target host BIG-IP to provision the services declared.
-The declaration is maintained in the AS3 Container, the declared state is implemented on the remote BIG-IP.

 Here is what the result should look like.